osrf/nexus/nexus_network_configuration/README.md

 # Network Config Generator

+> Note: As of December 2025, Nexus has migrated to using `rmw_zenoh_cpp` directly, hence `main` no longer contains any examples of usage.
+Please reference past commits.

 This package simplifies the Zenoh DDS Bridge setup for multiple NEXUS orchestrators through the generation of Zenoh bridge configurations from the following 2 files:
 1. NEXUS Network Configuration: This YAML file describes the properties of different machines such as ROS Domain ID, Zenoh bridge TCP connection endpoints etc. Refer to [Quick Start](#quick-start) for an example
 2. REDF Configuration: This YAML file describes the ROS Endpoints of the NEXUS orchestrators